coolsd/openxdagpool-scripts/README.md

 As for balance checking, you are not required to use `wwwscripts/balance.php`, you can use any other balance checker that *contains* compatible output (`x.xxxxxxxxx` - the address in question balance with 9 decimal places) and can accept XDAG address in question as a GET / route parameter.
 The balance checker URL is configurable in [OpenXDAGPool's](https://github.com/XDagger/openxdagpool) `.env` file.

+Make sure your system timezone is set to `UTC`.
+This helps to keep payouts and blocks export imported evry ~4 hours.
+[OpenXDAGPool](https://github.com/XDagger/openxdagpool) runs internally in `UTC` timezone.

 # Usage
 To use these scripts, always `su pool`,  `cd`, `cd scripts` and then run `./xdag_....` as you need, or execute `./xdag_....` in particular xdag directory to interact with desired xdag daemon.